enmlopez/Gold-Badge-Challenges/README.md

 Kodomo Badges console app maintains a collection of employee badge information.
 Each Badge holds a Badge ID (Key) that is able to access doors (value) in the Komodo facility.
 The console app allows the user to create, edit, and list all of the badges available.

+##### Challenge 4: Kodomo Outings

+Kodomo Outings console app allows the user to create Outing events  for the company.
+You are able to see all of the Outings and calculate the cost per Events or the Total Cost of Events.

 MIT License